Playa Grande, Costa Rica

 On the inland side of Playa Grande extends the estuary of the Rio Matapalo with its mangrove jungle.
 The 1,500-acre maze of narrow waterways and small islands is home to six different mangrove species.
 Some of the red mangrove trees tower up to over 30 m altitude.

-With a kayak you can silently explore this fascinating habitat with its many water birds.
+With a kayak you can quietly explore this fascinating habitat with its many water birds.
 Sometimes you see crocodiles basking on a sandbank.

 On the northern end of the Playa Grande beach a trail behind the rocks leads to Playa Ventanas, a pristine beach in a small bay which offers tidepools for snorkeling and bathing.
 At low tide you can continue further over the rocks to the next cove, the black-sand beach of Playa Carbon, surrounded by dramatic beach wilderness and caves in the rocks.
 Still further north the rocky cliffs curl away to the wooded promontory of Cabo Velas, the most western point of Costa Rica.

 These gentle giants of the oceans are on the brink of extinction.
 Egg poaching and encroaching development threaten their nesting spots, but the major culprit for their rapid decline are Asian commercial shrimping vessels and long-line fishing boats in whose nets the turtles drown.